My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 So, while the state park side is fully nude-accepting, you’ll be playing with fire if you go nude on the south side.

-Part of what makes this one of the most fabulous San Diego nude beaches is the fact that it’s right below the Torrey Pines Bluff.
+Part of what makes this one of the most fabulous nude beach options in the area is the fact that it’s right below the Torrey Pines Bluff.
 So, you’ll be able to snap some truly breathtaking photos between sunbathing sessions!

-And if you need to grab a bite to eat, this spot is relatively close to our favorite cheap eats in La Jolla that are perfect for light snacks.
+And if you need to grab a bite to eat, this spot is relatively close to lots of cheap eats in La Jolla that are perfect for light snacks.
 Just remember to get dressed again before heading for food!

-Oh, and did we mention that it’s one of the best nude beaches in San Diego for surfing thanks to the impressive swells and pleasant weather?
+Oh, and did we mention that it’s also a great option for surfing thanks to the impressive swells and pleasant weather?

 How do I get to Black’s Beach?

-It’s worth noting that it’s pretty difficult to get to this spot (despite it being one of the most popular San Diego nude beaches around!).
+It’s worth noting that it’s pretty difficult to get to this spot (despite it being one of the most popular nude beaches around).

 Virtually every path to the beach is a bit treacherous, as you’ll either be battling the tides or coming down from the glider port parking lot which is a relatively steep climb.

-For this reason, we’d always suggest packing the bare minimum in your beach bag and taking your time as you descend toward the beach.
+For this reason, I’d always suggest packing the bare minimum in your beach bag and taking your time as you descend toward the beach.

 If you’d rather access the beach from a different angle, you can get here by going to South Blacks Beach which is near Blackgold and La Jolla Farms Road.